gauravvgat/cc-conversation-editor/README.md

 # Claude Code Conversation Editor

 A modern, high-performance Next.js web application to view and edit Claude Code CLI conversation history.
 Features beautiful glass-morphism UI, pagination, search, image support, and comprehensive message management tools.
+At times, you want to keep the conversation going without hitting the compaction.
+This tool helps you selectively delete messages from the context to free up more space.

 ## Features

-### 🎨 **Modern UI & Performance**
-- **Glass-morphism Design**: Beautiful animated gradients and blur effects
-- **Responsive Layout**: Works perfectly on desktop, tablet, and mobile
-- **High Performance**: Pagination loads only 50 messages at a time for instant loading
-- **Auto-scroll**: Automatically focuses on conversation content when selected

-### 🔍 **Advanced Search & Filtering**
-- **Real-time Search**: Search across message content, tool names, and image descriptions
-- **Smart Filters**: Filter by User, Assistant, Tools, Images, or view All messages
-- **Text Highlighting**: Search terms are highlighted with beautiful gradients
-- **Cross-page Search**: Search works across all loaded message pages

-### 🖼️ **Image Support**
-- **Base64 Images**: Full support for Claude conversation screenshots and images
-- **Performance Toggle**: Load/hide images for optimal performance
-- **Lazy Loading**: Images load only when needed
-- **Visual Indicators**: 🖼️ icon shows messages containing images

 ### 🛠️ **Tool Message Management**
 - **Expandable Tools**: Click to expand/collapse detailed tool_use and tool_result content